systemcarl/weblog/articles/devlogs/blank/sveltekit.md

     before or after a price), it's usually sufficient to simply map tokens to localized strings.
 In this project, this can easily apply to any text being displayed, allowing the
-    application to completely customized to display any text content.
+    application to be completely customized to display any text content.

 To achieve this with little overhead, I implemented [a simple utility] that
     creates a simple [object proxy].